 Dataloader is a function that will allow us to format the data as per the PyTorch requirement.
 This will involve two steps:

-1. Formatting the data, that is to read the data from the source, cropping them followed by converting them to Pytorch tensors.
+1. Formatting the data, that is reading the data from the source, cropping them followed by converting them to Pytorch tensors.

 def __len__(self):